MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 - DRONE
 	- Healing allies with DRONE will now heal a minimum of 10% of their max HP.
 		- Does not apply to your self-heal.
+	- Fixed Spare Drone Parts and Illegal Drone Coolant interaction not working
+		- DRONES are affected by the attack speed and on-hit effects of both items.
+		- DRONES do NOT get the Spare Drone Parts minigun.

 	*This should fix DRONES not being effective at healing NPCs that use AmbientLevel scaling (ex.
-Drones, Beetle Guards).*
+Beetle Guards).*

 `1.0.2`